SICS-Fundamental-Research-Center/Planar/tools/docs/graph_partitioner.md

 ```

 General options of partitioner:
-* edgecut: - Using edge cut partitioner
+* edgecut: - Using hash-based edgecut partitioner
-* vertexcut: - Using vertex cut partitioner
+* vertexcut: - Using hash-based vertexcut partitioner

 General options of store strategy:
 * incoming_only - store incoming edges for each vertex.